Electrostatics/electrostatics.github.io/examples/The Born ion.md

 permalink: /examples/The_Born_ion/
 ---
 <a id="topcall"></a>
 One of the canonical examples for polar solvation is the Born ion: a nonpolarizable sphere with a single charge at its center surrounded by an aqueous medium.
 Consider the transfer of a non-polarizable ion between two dielectrics.
-In the initial state, the dielectric constant inside and outside the ion is $\epsilon\_{\mathrm {in}}$, and in the final state, the dielectric constant inside the ion is \[ \epsilon\_{\mathrm {in}} \] and the dielectric constant outside the ion is $\epsilon\_{\mathrm {in}}$ In the absence of external ions, the polar solvation energy of this transfer for this system is given by
+In the initial state, the dielectric constant inside and outside the ion is $\epsilon\_{\mathrm {in}}$, and in the final state, the dielectric constant inside the ion is $\epsilon\_{\mathrm {in}}$ and the dielectric constant outside the ion is $\epsilon\_{\mathrm {in}}$ In the absence of external ions, the polar solvation energy of this transfer for this system is given by

 \\[ \Delta\_p G\_{\mathrm{Born}}= \frac{q^2}{8\pi\epsilon\_0 a}\left (\frac{1}{\epsilon\_{\mathrm {out}}}-\frac{1}{\epsilon\_{\mathrm {in}}}\right) \\]